arc2nd/awsDB/README.md

       "thumbnail_extension": ".jpg",
       "test": true
     }
+### Errormail
+At some point we would like to email errors and other issues to this address.
+This might actually be better handled through an event monitoring system that will allow individual users to subscribe to specific events.
+### loglevel
+How much logging do you want?
+### ffmpeg_loglevel
+FFMpeg comes with its own logging command switch.
+### thumbnail_x_size, thumbnail_y_size
+This determines the x and y size of the thumbnails that are generated.
+### movie_thumbnail_frame
+This determines what which movie frame is extracted to create the thumbnail.
+### thumbnail_extension
+This will determine what file type the thumbnails are.
+###  Test
+The test value controls which set of credentials to decrypt and user.
+This way you can set up a test database server.
+It might be interesting instead to replace this with a more flexible system that reads a value as a prefix to apply to which creds to use.

 # Organization
 The module as a whole is divided into subsections based on the area of focus.